Write Rental Listing Ads to Attract the Best Tenants

-If the target is a middle aged couple wanting a townhouse in the suburbs, you may indicate the square footage, rooms, open concept style, number of bathrooms and bedrooms, and a small backyard for their bbq might be compelling for them.
+If the target is a middle aged couple wanting a townhouse in the suburbs, you may indicate the square footage, rooms, open concept style, number of bathrooms and bedrooms, proximity to retail stores, safety features, and a small backyard for their bbq might be compelling for them.

 But what is the essence of why they want to live there?
 It’s likely the roominess, safety, quiet, freedom to drive where they want, when they want, get kids to their sports or other activities, and commute to work quickly.

 How you structure and write your listing predicts who will respond to it.
-You can write to an upscale audience by using elegant language that speaks of exquisite lifestyle benefits or to a downscale audience by using common language describing more practical benefits such as affordability.
+You can write to an upscale audience by using elegant language that speaks of exquisite lifestyle benefits or to a downscale audience by using common, popular language describing more practical benefits such as affordability.

 Your ad doesn’t have to be pretty and poetic, it just needs to get the right benefits across.
 The prospective tenant is intelligent and able to tally the key benefits they want.
 If the ad shows you understand the lifestyle, comfort and freedom they want, in a sensible order, it’s a logical next step to call you and be serious about it.

 Where to Advertise?
+Rental listing sites?
 Craigslist?
 Apartments.com, local newspaper sites, Rent.com, and other classifieds?
 Where you advertise determines who applies.
 Some of them don’t allow descriptions which means you get hundreds of window shoppers and useless inquiries.
 These big sites attract volume not quality.

 What’s your Value Proposition to Renters?